pingan8787/awesome-ai-tools/README.md

 33. [Hello History](https://www.hellohistory.ai/) 👉 With the help of modern AI & machine learning, we’ve brought historical figures back to life.
 Now is your chance to ask the questions you’ve always wanted to ask.

-34. [Historical Figures Chat (iOS)](https://apps.apple.com/us/app/historical-figures-chat/id6444197650) 👉 ‎Our app, "Historical Figures," uses advanced A.I. technology to allow users to have conversations with over 20,000 historical figures from the past.
-With this app, you can chat with deceased individuals who have made a significant impact on history from ancient rulers and philosophers, to modern da…
+34. [Historical Figures Chat (iOS)](https://apps.apple.com/us/app/historical-figures-chat/id6444197650) 👉 Our app, "Historical Figures," uses advanced A.I. technology to allow users to have conversations with over 20,000 historical figures from the past.

 35. [Infiniteconversation](https://infiniteconversation.com/) 👉 An AI generated, never-ending discussion between Werner Herzog and Slavoj Žižek.